Ordination of John Ryland Sen

 Ivimey says (Volume 4)

 At Warwick, Mr. Ryland had often preached before September 21, 1746; and at that time the church unanimously invited him for twelve months.
 His ordination took place July 26, 1750.
 Mr. Brine [John Brine 1703-1765, High Calvinist pastor in Cripplegate, London] gave him a charge, which appears in his printed works.
-Mr. John Haydon, of Horsley, preached to the people; Mr. Beddome, Mr. [John?]
-Overbury, and Mr. Craner prayed; and Mr. Ryland himself concluded
+Mr. John Haydon, of Horsley, [1714-1782, later went on to Tewekesbury] preached to the people; Mr. Beddome, Mr. [John?]
+Overbury [1729-1764, pastor at Alcester], and Mr. [Thomas] Craner [1716-1773, then in Blunham, Bedfordhsire but who went on to pastor in London] prayed; and Mr. Ryland himself concluded

 Letter of Dismission for John Ryland from Bourton Church to that of Warwick.